 Consult the Library’s online catalogue, which is a part of the University Union Catalogue of Catalonia (CCUC), to learn more about its holdings.

-helps to preserve, manage and disseminate MACBA’s digital holdings, which include photographs, audiovisual and sound recordings, graphic materials and documents.
-These holdings have been divided into two large sections: artistic items, comprising digital works from the Collection, and documentary holdings, made up of the personal collections of artists and other agents related to contemporary art, the MACBA Historical Holdings and documentary collections from its Archive and Library.
+The MACBA Digital Repository helps to preserve, manage and disseminate MACBA’s digital holdings, which include photographs, audiovisual and sound recordings, graphic materials and documents.
+These holdings have been divided into two large sections: artistic items, comprising digital works from the Collection, and documentary holdings, made up of the personal collections of artists and other agents related to contemporary art, the MACBA Historical Fonds and documentary collections from its Archive and Library.

 MACBA’s ongoing activity and digitisation of its holdings have made its Repository a constantly evolving tool.
 The Repository facilitates open access from any location to selected online contents.
 A greater degree of content that is not openly available online because of legal restrictions affecting the works and documents contained in the Repository can be freely accessed in the MACBA Library.